PhD studies in BeCog

 The regulations for credit point acquisition can be found in the Module handbook.

 It is planned that all PhD candidates can participate in an annual self-organized retreat.
 Since 2015, the retreat is jointly organized with the Leibniz ScienceCampus Primate Cognition.

 Duration of the PhD

 The study program allows to graduate within three years.
 If this cannot be achieved, an extension for a maximum of two years is possible.
-An application must be submitted informally to the program committee every six months.
+An application together the confirmation of the thesis committee must be submitted informally to the program committee every six months.
 Students must be enrolled continuously at the University of Göttingen.

 A publication-based dissertation is the preferred choice of our students.
 Students must be first authors on the manuscripts.
 In addition to the manuscripts, the thesis consists of an elaborate introduction and discussion.
 Alternatively, a monograph may be submitted.

 Thesis submission and doctoral examination